 Non-OCI command handling in a Dockerfile

-If a command that is not OCI compliant is encountered when building an OCI formated container image, better error messages are now displayed.
-If a non-OCI formated container image is desired, the ‘–format=docker’ option should be passed to the bud command.
+If a command that is not OCI compliant is encountered when building an OCI formatted container image, better error messages are now displayed.
+If a non-OCI formatted container image is desired, the ‘–format=docker’ option should be passed to the bud command.

 The Buildah project has moved from projectatomic/buildah to containers/buildah in GitHub.com.
 Come check out our new home!

 buildah.io website created!

 Not really tied to this release, but shortly before this release the buildah.io website was created.
 There you can find blogs, release announcements, talks and more.
 Go check it out if you haven’t already!